LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

 We start with the simple sequential numbering now for consistency, as we get used to the idea of such a table following execution sequence.

-.. index::  playing computer exercise exercise; playing computer
+.. index::  playing computer; exercise exercise; playing computer

 .. _playing-computer-exercise: